Meet The Council

 I helped set up the first tourism unit at Merseyside County Council.
 From 1992 to 1998, I ran the Merseyside Tourism & Conference Bureau which merged in 1998 with The Mersey Partnership, becoming the Liverpool LEP in 2012.

-I am hugely proud of Liverpool and the wider City Region and my passion is heritage and culture and finding exciting new uses for some of our historic buildings.
+I am hugely proud of Liverpool and the wider City Region, and my passion is heritage and culture and finding exciting new uses for some of our historic buildings.

-Team Leader, Planning, Campaigns and Policy Sub Group
+Lead – Planning, Campaigns and Policy

 Sebastian is a Lecturer in Planning at the University of Liverpool since 2014.
 He is a recognised expert on the urban transformation processes and city regions and comparative planning research.
 Sebastian obtained his PhD from the University of Amsterdam in the Netherlands and graduated with a degree in Planning at TU Dortmund University, Germany.
 His research has been published in leading academic journals.
 He has also worked with researchers on the publication of a large research project on urbanisation in the Netherlands (in Dutch).